| The discussion on the strategic

 1959, played a key role in unleashing the process of permanent

+revolution.
 These facts do not have a

 purely anecdotal value.
 They enable us to illustrate another